 This costs you and the environment.
 Therefore you want to change out old insulation as well.

-As late as 1975, insulation in homes contained a material called asbestos.
-Asbestos is a natural mineral mined from deposits in the earth.
-It was used because it was inexpensive, easy to handle, and fire-retardant.
-It also resisted rusting and molding.
-The material was completely harmless when intact and undisturbed.
-Now, however, we know that asbestos is a dangerous carcinogen.
+Insulation before 1975 in homes contain a material called asbestos.
+So asbestos, a natural mineral mined from deposits in the earth.
+Also asbestos is inexpensive, easy to handle, and fire-retardant.
+It also resists rusting and molding.
+Thereby alone, a completely harmless material.
+That’s when intact and undisturbed.

-When asbestos materials are damaged or disturbed, fine, nearly invisible fibers are released into the air.
-These fibers attach to clothes, hair, and shoes and can be transported easily, exposing neighbors, friends, and family members to the fibers, which then can be inhaled or ingested.
-Over a prolonged period of exposure, the fibers collect in the lining of the lungs or abdomen, resulting in severe scarring.
-This scarred tissue can eventually become cancerous and lead to mesothelioma.
+Then inhaled or ingested.
+Over a long period of exposure, fibers collect in the lining of the lungs or abdomen.
+Thereby resulting in severe scarring.
+This scarred tissue usually becomes cancerous and leads to mesothelioma.

-To protect your family from the dangers of mesothelioma, it’s a very good idea to have your insulation inspected for asbestos contamination, especially if your home was constructed or insulated before 1975.
-If you think your insulation contains asbestos, contact a certified asbestos abatement professional for removal.
-In the end, new insulation saves you money, cuts energy waste, and reduces your risk for mesothelioma.
+In conclusion, protect your family from the dangers of mesothelioma.
+Have your insulation inspected.
+Inspected for asbestos contamination.
+Especially if your house constructed or insulated before 1975.
+Finally and if your insulation contains asbestos, contact a certified asbestos abatement professional.
+Don’t remove.
+Let them do the removal.
+Again and in the end, new insulation saves you money.
+It cuts energy waste, and reduces your risk for mesothelioma.

-Krista is a recent graduate from the University of Central Florida.
-I am an aspiring writer with a passion for health and environmental issues.
-I use my writings to spread awareness of such issues to encourage others to live the greenest and healthiest life possible.
+Krista is a graduate from the University of Central Florida.
+She is an aspiring writer.
+A writer with a passion for health and environmental issues.
+She uses her writings to spread awareness of such issues.
+All to encourage others to live the greenest and healthiest life possible.